-About Asian Pacific American Heritage Month
+About Asian American and Pacific Islander Heritage Month

 Asian Pacific Americans account for nearly 5% of the American population and the group is projected to be the fastest-growing major population category over the next half-century, outpacing blacks, whites and Hispanics.